Profile/About Me

 The Tacquon Trail

 Diet: Not radical about anything, but try to avoid sugars.
 My weakness is quality, name brand ice cream.
-Very radical about vitamins, especially Dr. Schulze’s Superfood, which I take twice daily, once first thing in the morning and once mid-afternoon (See Links page for website).
+Very radical about vitamins, especially Dr. Schulze’s Superfood, which I take twice daily, once first thing in the morning and once mid-afternoon.
 Superfood is unquestionably the best vitamin mix on the market today, all natural, absolutely no sugars.
 Try some.
 I am religious about it.
 If you do try it, you MUST keep at it at least one month, then if you decide to stop, OK.

 Grilling: I am a charcoal purist.
 I have three grills, one small one and two large ones.
 Nothing is more pleasant than preparing a great grilled feast for appreciative guests.
 During summer months, I usually grill once or twice a week.